GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/user-agent/index.md

 Critical-CH: Device-Memory
 ```

-If, after processing the Accept-CH header, the client would send a critical
+If, after processing the `Accept-CH header`, the client would send a critical
 hint, the client retries the request.

 In summary, `Accept-CH` requests all values you'd like for the page, while `Critical-CH`